fullstack-development/web3-roadmap/defi/trading/dex/uni.md

 * What is pair?
 * What is LP tokens?
 * What is Router?
-* What is Flash swaps?
+* What are Flash swaps?
 * What is swap fee?
 How much is it? and how liquidity provider get this fee?

 ## Tasks: